-The Alberta Municipal Government Act is the Provincial legislation that empowers municipalities to govern the development of lands within their boundaries.
+The Municipal Government Act (MGA) is the provincial legislation that empowers municipalities to govern the development of lands within their boundaries.
 The MGA outlines requirements for all statutory plans and processes related to planning in the city.

-The Alberta Land Stewardship Act sets out the legal basis for regional planning in Alberta.
-The ALSA mandates that all local government bodies’ regulatory instruments must be in compliance with the applicable regional plans.
+The Alberta Land Stewardship Act sets out the legal basis for regional planning in Alberta and mandates that all local government bodies’ regulatory instruments must be in compliance with the applicable regional plans.

-The Land-use Framework sets out the Province's approach to manage public and private lands and natural resources to achieve Alberta's long-term economic, environmental and social goals.
-The Land Use Framework establishes seven broad land-use planning regions within the Province.
+The Land Use Framework sets out the Province's approach to manage public and private lands and natural resources to achieve Alberta's long-term economic, environmental and social goals.
+The framework establishes seven broad land-use planning regions within the Province.
 The City of Airdrie falls within the South Saskatchewan Region.

-The South Saskatchewan Regional Plan (SSRP) addresses economic, environmental and social objectives in land use planning at the regional level.
-The City of Airdrie is required to demonstrate alignment with the provisions of the SSRP in all of its planning documents.
+The South Saskatchewan Regional Plan addresses economic, environmental and social objectives in land-use planning at the regional level.
+The City of Airdrie is required to demonstrate alignment with the provisions of the plan in all of its planning documents.

-The Growth Plan, created by the Calgary Metropolitan Region Board provides planning direction and guidance on certain areas of regional significance related to population and employment growth, land-use, infrastructure, and services.
+The Growth Plan, created by the Metropolitan Regional Board provides planning direction and guidance on certain areas of regional significance related to population and employment growth, land-use, infrastructure and services.
 Any statutory plan passed or amended by member municipalities shall conform with the Growth Plan.

-The Intermunicipal Development Plan (IDP), was approved by both Rocky View County and the City of Airdrie in 2001, outlines a coordinated and cooperative framework for managing the use and development of lands adjacent to the boundary of Airdrie and Rocky View County.
+The Intermunicipal Development Plan was approved by both Rocky View County and the City of Airdrie in 2001 and outlines a coordinated and cooperative framework for managing the use and development of lands adjacent to the boundary of Airdrie and Rocky View County.

 The 12 Thousand Acres Plan (12K Plan) is considered the City’s Growth Management Plan and is a non-statutory document intended to guide Council’s decision making on future development within the annexation lands.
 The 12K Plan lays the groundwork for how development will happen within the areas annexed by the City in 2012 and: